-Ian Somerhalder On Vampire Diaries Reboot ‘We Start Shooting Season 9 Next Week’
+Ian Somerhalder: ‘Vampire Diaries’ Reboot ‘We Start Shooting Season 9 Next Week’

 Ian Somerhalder, who played the character of Damon Salvatore for eight seasons, teased fans with hopes that they are shooting The Vampire Diaries Season 9 from next week.
 In his interview with Variety, the actor even said he took Damon’s ring as a memoir.

-“We start shooting season 9 next week!”
+“We start shooting Season 9 next week!”

 However, these are just fake hopes and Somerhalder further added that he has no intention to return for the series ever again.
 Since The Vampire Diaries Season 8 finale episode aired, there are talks about its reboot.
 There might be a reboot but Ian definitely will not be part of it.